AvaruusStudios/HeroWorkshop/README.md

 The Hero Workshop is designed to bridge the gap between the old fashioned way of writing everything down with a pen+paper and allow players to electronically create a Role-Playing Game (RPG) Hero for use with the Star Wars Role-Playing Game (RPG) and use that Hero to play with others via the application Game Chat module.

 The application will consist of two modules: the Hero Workshop and The Game Master Module
-  - By following the user guide and going the each tab, **The Hero Workshop** allows a player to create a character in the Star Wars Universe for play in in the D20 System.
+* By following the user guide and going the each tab, **The Hero Generator Module** allows a player to create a character in the Star Wars Universe for play in in the D20 System.
 The character can also be saved and open in The Game Master Module to allow play with other players.
-  - At its core, **The Game Master Module** is a chatroom hosted by the Game Master (GM) (Storyteller of the game).
+* At its core, **The Game Master Module** is a chat room hosted by The Game Master (GM) Module (Storyteller of the game).
 Players then connect to the chat session of the GM and load their character to use during play.

 ## Installation
 Installation can be achieved by extracting the archive (.zip) to a directory of your choosing and running the main application in the bin folder.